LeonidBystrykh/course-python-for-beginners/README.md

 1. Variables_n_Functions
 2. Lists_n_loops
 3. Barchart_and_better_options added to slow down excessive use of the barcharts by student
+4. Boxplot from array and list.
+Unexpected behaviour when data type changes
-4. Interactive dots.
+5. Interactive dots.
 Example of using jupyter widgets.
 This is a sudden turn into much later chapters on some scripts with tedious parameters optimisation lines.
 The interactive option can help.